Entspannter/CrispCerebella/README.md

 To achieve our goal we implemented and evaluated several machine learning (ML) approaches.
 We built four different ML: Stacked LSTM with two layers, ConvLSTM, CNN LSTM, and Transfer Learning.
 In addition, we used hyperparameter tuning and K-fold Cross Validation to optimize the performance of the models, and eventually choose the best model with the best accuracy.

 # Files
-NOT FINAL
-Our repository is divided into x files as follows:
+Our repository is divided into 4 folders as follows:
-1. Dataset File - Contains the dataset files, which were used
-2. Code - Contains the scripts used in our project
+1. Code - Contains the scripts used in our project
+2. Dataset - Contains the UCI dataset files
+3. Models - Contains our trained ML models
+4. WISDM - data set for Transfer Learning
+5. Adittional file - Colab demo, showing the main results of our code

 # Dataset
 HAR Dataset from UCI dataset was used.
 This dataset was collected from 30 subjects (between the ages 19-48 years old) performing different activities with a smartphone (Samsung Galaxy S II) attached to their waist.
 The accelerometer and Gyroscope were already embedded to the smartphone.
 The data obtained was preprocessed and labeled.
 The time signals were preprocessed using a noise filter and later sampled in sliding windows of 2.56 seconds and 50\% overlap (128 readings/window).
 In addition, the accelerometer data was divided into gravitational and body motion sets with a Butterworth low-pass filter into body acceleration and gravity.
 For the gravitational force, a filter with a 0.3 Hz cut-off frequency was used.
 Finally, a 561 vector was available for each window by calculating variables of time and frequency.
 Finally, the dataset was divided into two sets (70% - Training data, 30% - Test data) [1].